-This bill proposes comprehensive reforms to Nebraska's laws concerning solicitation of prostitution, reclassifying it as "commercial sexual exploitation" and establishing new penalties, including a Class I misdemeanor for first offenses involving adults and a Class IV felony for offenses involving minors or repeat offenders.
-It mandates registration under the Sex Offender Registration Act for certain offenses related to commercial sexual exploitation and trafficking, while also allowing for the expungement of specific first-time offenses.
-The bill emphasizes the development of educational programs by the Nebraska Commission on Law Enforcement and Criminal Justice to address the negative impacts of prostitution and trafficking, and it includes provisions for the forfeiture of property used in violations of the Child Pornography Prevention Act.
+This bill proposes comprehensive reforms to Nebraska's laws concerning solicitation of prostitution, rebranding it as "commercial sexual exploitation" and establishing new penalties.
+First-time offenders soliciting adults will face a Class I misdemeanor and a $1,000 fine, while those soliciting minors or repeat offenders will incur a Class IV felony and a $5,000 fine, along with mandatory registration under the Sex Offender Registration Act.
+The bill also allows for the expungement of certain first offense violations and requires the Nebraska Commission on Law Enforcement and Criminal Justice to create educational programs about the negative impacts of prostitution.
+Additionally, it includes provisions for the forfeiture of property used in violations of the Child Pornography Prevention Act and mandates outreach campaigns by the Department of Health and Human Services.

 Statutes affected: